Do you want to learn about the island Barbados? You can find all of the insider information into everything you need to

 There’s something in the water

 The water in Barbados is very safe to drink as it filtered naturally through coral limestone rock.
-In fact, over 85% of Barbados is made up of coral limestone, meaning the water of Barbados is of a very high quality.
+Over 85% of Barbados is made up of coral limestone, meaning the water of Barbados is of very high quality.

 Swimming in Barbados is safe on both the west and south coasts.
 However, we recommend you exercise caution swimming on the southeast, east, and north coasts, due to the unpredictable nature of the currents of the Atlantic Ocean.

 Water sports are top-rated in Barbados with waves on the south coast excellent for activities like wind and kite surfing.
 Bathsheba on the east coast is famous for the ‘Soup Bowl’ – a hot spot for experienced surfers.

 When choosing your holiday accommodation, there are many options to chose for choice in Barbados.

 You’ll find there really is something for everyone – from luxurious hotels and condominiums to self-catering apartments, guesthouses, and beach cottages.
 For a comprehensive guide to the island’s accommodation, see our Accommodation guide and local hotel listings.

 Would you like to tour the island on an organized tour?
-Or grab a map, hire a car and explore for yourself.
+Or grab a map, hire a car, and get around Barbados.

 You can visit tropical gardens dotted all over the island or spend a day at the beach, each with their unique character and atmosphere.